manofgod747/The-Fundamental-Principles-of-Law/README.md

 Text lends to infinite interpretation, therefore law must be minimal to avoid misunderstandings.

 ### Consent
 Consent is essential to rule of law.
 Without consent comes arbitrary rule.
 Non consenting parties are slaves to those who rule without it.
+Consent requires understanding.
+Understanding requires simplicity.

 ### Positive Dualism
 Law gives rights, not prohibitions.
 Prohibitions are implied by the negation of rights.